Father of Saudi teen asylum seeker in Thailand, seeks meeting

 “We have no idea what he is going to do ... whether he will try to find out where she is and go harass her.
 We don’t know whether he is going to try to get the embassy to do that.”

-Lawmakers and activists in Australia and Britain urged their governments to grant asylum to Qunun, who was finally allowed by Thailand to enter the country late on Monday, after nearly 48 hours stranded at Bangkok airport under threat of being expelled.

-She is staying in a Bangkok hotel while the UNHCR processes her application for refugee status, before she can seek asylum in a third country.
+Qunun is staying in a Bangkok hotel while the UNHCR processes her application for refugee status, before she can seek asylum in a third country.

 UNHCR staff were interviewing her on Tuesday after meeting her the day before.